Keen to adopt a gluten-free diet? Then you may want some expert tips on gluten-free shopping.

-Did you know a strict gluten free diet could help heal your thyroid?
-To help you get started this gluten free shopping list offers alternatives to some of the most common grain based products.
+To help you get started on a gluten-free diet this shopping list offers alternatives to some of the most common grain based products.

 - Breads: rice, buckwheat + ‘wheat free’ varieties.

-- Breakfast cereals: organic corn flakes, rice bubbles, Amaranth, puffed buckwheat + gluten free muesli.
+- Breakfast cereals: organic corn flakes, rice bubbles, Amaranth, puffed buckwheat, and gluten-free muesli.

 - Non-gluten grains: amaranth, buckwheat, rice, millet, quinoa, sorghum, and teff.